AlerianEmperor/LuxRenderer/README.md

 Actually I can easily find a high paying job in my country, but there is just no future staying in my country.
 I have to say that my country is a communist mafia state, similar to China and Russia now.
 So I have to fought hard to make these kind of projects.
 And graphics programming literally not exist in my country, so if I failed to get a job in EU/US, then all those hard work will come in vain!

 Not to mention, everyone, family members always mock me as a jobless, and have no future.
 I have intense fighting with parents once a month, it really stressful.
 They said why don't just accept the fact and find a job, start a family.
 I said, well, I will do so, but not in this shit hole country.
+I am only in my 20s and in term of knowledge, I am far ahead than a lot of people in my age and older, I just happen to be poor and they see me as a total losers (thet are obviously losers here!).

-So plz, consider starring, the reason I don't update regularly because there are so few star and it so frustating.
-I need this star for my up coming interview.
+So plz, consider starring, the reason I don't update regularly because there are so few stars and it so frustating.
+I need more stars for my up coming interviews.

 The current state of my projects are just so pathetic!